 - the Act on the Integrated Control of Pollutant-Discharging Facilities;

-- the Act on the Control and Aggravated Punishment of Environmental Offences, etc.;
+- the Act on the Control and Aggravated Punishment of Environmental Offences, among others;

-- the Environment Dispute Mediation Act, Act on Liability for Environmental Damage and Relief Thereof;
+- the Environment Dispute Mediation Act, the Act on Liability for Environmental Damage and Relief Thereof;

 - the Sustainable Development Act; and

-Some representative international environmental agreements to which Korea is party are:
+Some representative international environmental agreements to which Korea is party are as follows:

 - the United Nations Convention on the Law of the Sea;